Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Parallelogram-tiled surfaces and pillowcase covers

-\begin{lemm} Let $(X,q)$ be a half-translation surface.
-The canonical cover $(\Sigma,\lambda)$ is a parallelogram-tiled surface if and only if the quadratic differential is a pillowcase cover. \end{lemm} \begin{proof} Starting from a pillowcase cover as above we have the following diagram
+\begin{lemm} Let $(X,q)$ be a half-trans\-lation surface.
+The canonical cover $(\Sigma,\lambda)$ is a para\-llelo\-gram-tiled surface if and only if the quadratic differential is a pillowcase cover. \end{lemm} \begin{proof} Starting from a pillowcase cover as above, we have the following diagram:

-and want to show that there exist the dashed arrow $p: \Sigma \to E$, such that the diagram commutes.
-Away from the singularities of the flat structure associated with $(X,q)$ a point on $\Sigma$ corresponds to a choice of a (local) square of $q$.
+and want to show that there exist the dashed arrow $p\colon \Sigma \to E$, such that the diagram commutes.
+Away from the singularities of the flat structure associated with $(X,q)$ a point on $\Sigma$ corresponds to a choice of a (local) square of~$q$.
 This corresponds to a choice of a local square root of $\eta$ under the covering map to $\PP^1$.
-Hence there is a induced map $p: \Sigma\setminus Z(\lambda) \to E \setminus Z(\omega)$ such that $p^*\omega=\lambda$.
+Hence, there is a induced map $p\colon \Sigma\setminus Z(\lambda) \to E \setminus Z(\omega)$ such that $p^*\omega=\lambda$.
 The map $p$ uniquely extends to a map of Riemann surfaces $\Sigma \to E$.
 A zero $x \in X$ of $q$ of order $k\geq 0$ corresponds to a $(k+2):1$-branch point of $\check{p}$.
-Hence, the map can be extended to $p:\Sigma \to E$ by gluing in a $k:1$-ramification point, if $k$ is odd and a $\frac{k}{2}:1$-ramification point, if $k$ is even, at $y \in \pi^{-1}(x)$.
+Hence, the map can be extended to $p\colon \Sigma \to E$ by gluing in a $k:1$ ramification point, if $k$ is odd and a $\frac{k}{2}:1$ ramification point, if~$k$ is even, at $y \in \pi^{-1}(x)$.
 By construction the relation of the differentials persists under this extension.
-Taking the quotient of $E$ by two-torsion points we obtain a map $(\Sigma,\lambda) \to E/E[2]$, branched over one point such that $\lambda$ is the pullback of a differential on $E$.
+Taking the quotient of $E$ by two-torsion points we obtain a map $(\Sigma,\lambda) \to E/E[2]$, branched over one point such that $\lambda$ is the pullback of a differential on~$E$.
 Hence, it is a parallelogram-tiled surface.

 For the converse, we start with the configuration